Panama City couple saves man from powerful storm

 She said she witnessed what looked like a tornado headed straight for her house.

-“It was scary, I think scarier than Michael actually because it was so fast,” Morelas said.
+“It was scary, I think scarier than [Hurricane Michael] actually because it was so fast,” Morelas said.
 “Very fast.
 And I actually seen that.
 With that door blowing off in the back, I actually witnessed that wind.
 I mean it was so fast, it was horrible.”

 Once it passed, Morelas looked through her window to see devastating damage.